Cook Strait: History

 In Māori legend, Cook Strait was discovered by Kupe the navigator.
 Kupe followed in his canoe a monstrous octopus called Te Wheke-a-Muturangi across Cook Strait and destroyed it in Tory Channel or at Pātea.

 When Dutch explorer Abel Tasman first saw New Zealand in 1642, he thought Cook Strait was a bight closed to the east.
 He named it Zeehaen's Bight, after the Zeehaen, one of the two ships in his expedition.
 In 1769 James Cook established that it was a strait, which formed a navigable waterway.

 Cook Strait attracted European settlers in the early 19th century.
-Because of its use as a whale migration route, whalers established bases in the Marlborough Sounds and in the Kapiti area.
+Because of its use as a whale migration route, whalers established bases in the Marlborough Sounds, based out of Tory Channel and Port Underwood, and also in the Kāpiti area.
 From the late 1820s until the mid-1960s Arapaoa Island was a base for whaling in the Sounds.
-Perano Head on the east coast of the island was the principal whaling station for the area.
+Perano Head on the east coast of the island was the principal whaling station for the area from 1911.
 The houses built by the Perano family are now operated as tourist accommodation.

 During the 1820s Te Rauparaha led a Māori migration to, and the conquest and settlement of, the Cook Strait region.
+In 1822 Ngāti Toa migrated to Cook Strait region, led by Te Rauparaha.

 From 1840 more permanent settlements sprang up, first at Wellington, then at Nelson and at Whanganui (Petre).
 At this period the settlers saw Cook Strait in a broader sense than today's ferry-oriented New Zealanders: for them the strait stretched from Taranaki to Cape Campbell, so these early towns all clustered around "Cook Strait" (or "Cook's Strait", in the pre-Geographic Board usage of the times) as the central feature and central waterway of the new colony.

-In 1866, the first telegraph cable was laid in the Cook Strait, connecting the South Island telegraph system to Wellington.

 Between 1888 and 1912 a Risso's dolphin named Pelorus Jack became famous for meeting and escorting ships around Cook Strait.
 Pelorus Jack was usually spotted in Admiralty Bay between Cape Francis and Collinet Point, near French Pass, a channel used by ships travelling between Wellington and Nelson.
 Pelorus Jack is also remembered after he was the subject of a failed assassination attempt.
 He was later protected by a 1904 New Zealand law.

 At times when New Zealand feared invasion, various coastal fortifications were constructed to defend Cook Strait.
 During the Second World War, two 23 cm gun installations were constructed on Wrights Hill behind Wellington.
-These gun could range 28 km across Cook Strait.
+These guns could range 28 km across Cook Strait.
 In addition thirteen 15 cm gun installations were constructed around Wellington, along the Mākara coast, and at entrances to the Marlborough Sounds.
 The remains of most of these fortifications can still be seen.

-The Pencarrow Head Lighthouse was the first permanent lighthouse built in New Zealand.
+The Pencarrow Head Lighthouse at the entrance from Cook Strait to Wellington Harbour was the first permanent lighthouse built in New Zealand.
 Its first keeper, Mary Jane Bennett, was the only female lighthouse keeper in New Zealand's history.
 The light was decommissioned in 1935 when it was replaced by the Baring Head Lighthouse.